fluxninja/aperture/docs/content/guides/concurrency-scheduling.md

 </Tabs>
 ```

-It is important to make the `end` call made after processing each request, in
+It is important to make the `end` call after processing each request, to remove
-order to send telemetry data that would provide granular visibility for each
+in-flight requests and send telemetry data that would provide granular
-flow.
+visibility for each flow.

 ## Create a Concurrency Scheduling Policy